BattleBlock Theater: Reception

 BattleBlock Theater received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 GamesRadar+ praised the XBLA version's varied stages and extensive multiplayer modes.
 Destructoid called the same console version "a hallmark of excellence".
 Eurogamer called it "a masterclass in pure game design."
-IGN praised the same console verson's inventive level design, but criticised the platforming gameplay in comparison to other titles like Super Meat Boy and Braid.
+IGN praised the same console version's inventive level design, but criticised the platforming gameplay in comparison to other 2D indie platfomers released around the same time such as Super Meat Boy and Braid.

 Metro gave the XBLA version nine out of ten and called it "The Behemoth's best game yet and a hilarious mix of co-op platforming and absurdly entertaining multiplayer madness."
 GameZone also gave it nine out of ten and said, "If you want to have some mindless fun while an eccentric voice does its best to criticize you for your failures, BattleBlock Theater is ready to fulfill those needs."
 National Post gave it 8.5 out of 10 and said, "Playing an $18 game like BattleBlock Theater leaves a fellow feeling like he's been hosed on nearly every $60 game he's ever bought."
 411Mania gave it 8.4 out of 10 and said, "If you’ve liked previous Behemoth games, Battleblock Theater [sic] will be right up your alley.
 The charm of past titles is there and the platforming is a solid experience.
 The game is definitely worth a look if you own a[n] Xbox 360."
 The Digital Fix gave it eight out of ten and said, "Games have been around long enough to poke fun at themselves and their cinematic predecessors, and while other titles like Viewtiful Joe and Saints Row: The Third have both got their fair share of jollies from doing this, it's arguable that no game until now as done so with such vigour as BattleBlock Theater."
 The Escapist similarly gave it four stars out of five and called it "A refreshingly upbeat platformer that puts silliness and fun above all else.
 The gameplay is easy to grasp for platforming veterans, while the massive amount of content and alternate game modes ensure you'll be entertained for hours.
 You also may never look at your cat quite the same way again."
 Slant Magazine gave the PC version four stars out of five, saying, "With so many amusing ways to live and die, the question in this theater isn't 'To be or not to be?' but 'How much longer can I play for?'"
 However, Digital Spy gave the XBLA version three stars out of five, saying, "There's some good fun to be had with BattleBlock Theater and it's a mostly charming title.
 But its fair share of problems hold it back from being an unequivocally entertaining, must-have game."